lingliw/panTool/padocTool/input/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

 ### Configure the web app to use your Azure SQL database and storage account.

 It's a security best practice to [avoid putting sensitive information such as connection strings in files that are stored in source code repositories](http://www.asp.net/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/source-control#secrets).
 Azure provides a way to do that: you can set connection string and other setting values in the Azure environment, and ASP.NET configuration APIs automatically pick up these values when the app runs in Azure.
-You can set these values in Azure by using **Server Explorer**, the portal, Windows PowerShell, or the cross-platform command-line interface.
+You can set these values in Azure by using the Azure Portal Preview, Windows PowerShell, or the cross-platform command-line interface.
 For more information, see [How Application Strings and Connection Strings Work](/blog/2013/07/17/windows-azure-web-sites-how-application-strings-and-connection-strings-work/).

 In this section you use **Server Explorer** to set connection string values in Azure.

-7. In **Server Explorer**, right-click your web app under **Azure > {your resource group}**, and then click **View Settings**.
+7. In **Server Explorer**, right-click your web app under **Azure > App Service > {your resource group}**, and then click **View Settings**.

 	The **Azure Web App** window opens on the **Configuration** tab.